ts4nfdi/terminology-service-suite/README.md

 This work was done as part of the NFDI4Health Consortium and is published on behalf of this Consortium (www.nfdi4health.de).
 It is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 442326535.

+This work was done at [ZB MED - Information Centre for Life Sciences](https://www.zbmed.de/en/)